NTUCourse-Neo/ncn-backend/README.md

     ```bash
     cp .env.defaults .env
     ```
     Then paste your keys into the file.
-Please refer to the guide below.
+Please refer to the table below.
+    *Reminder: Make sure you follow the [environment variable file format](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) of Docker.*
     | KEY                  | Description                                    | Default Value |
     | -------------------- | ---------------------------------------------- | ------------- |
     | MONGO_URL            | MongoDB connection string                      | N/A           |